ODIM-Project/ODIM/docs/README.md

 ### **Roles**

-Role represents a set of operations that a user is allowed to perform.
-It is determined by a defined set of privileges.
-You can assign a role to a user at the time of user account creation.
+Role represents a set of operations that a user is allowed to perform with a defined set of privileges.
+You can assign a role to a user while creating the user account.

 With Resource Aggregator for ODIM, there are two types of defined roles:

 -   **Redfish predefined roles**

     Redfish predefined roles have predefined set of privileges.
 These privileges cannot be removed or modified.
 You may assign additional OEM \(custom\) privileges.
-Following are the default Redfish predefined roles that are available in Resource Aggregator for ODIM:
+The following are the default Redfish predefined roles that are available in Resource Aggregator for ODIM:

     -   `Administrator`